ARPITASHALINI/Lab6/README.md

-# Creating an Interactive maps with Folium.
+# Creating interactive maps with Folium.

 This repository works through an assignment for Programming for GIS.
 This assignment walks us through creating a chloropleth map for LA county zip codes based on the number of Starbucks present in each zip code. the final output also contains a precise map of all Strabucks locations in LA County.